dmitrysulman/logback-access-reactor-netty/README.md

           .block()
 ```

-### Customize Logback Access configuration
+### Logback Access configuration

-The library can be configured in several ways:
+Logback Access can be configured in several ways:

 1. **Default configuration** uses the `logback-access.xml` file from the current directory or the classpath, with a fallback to the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
 2. **System property.** Set `-Dlogback.access.reactor.netty.config` property to specify configuration file location.